 Job Search and Career Services Systems

 Career Services invites students to use the computerized career information software for career planning activities, off campus job search/ employer listings, skill inventorying and career exploration.
-Hire-a-Hornet powered by College Central Network is a great place to start your search.
-A comprehensive list of links to recruiting websites can be found at Career Services Online Resources.

 The on-campus recruitment program is one of the most significant ways in which organizations are exposed to Delaware State University students.
 Interviews may be scheduled on-campus for internships, cooperative education, full-time employment, military, or graduate school recruitment needs.